unep-grid/mapx-documentation/docs/legal-notices/privacy-policy.rst

    editors.
 Editors are advised to include only information appropriate for sharing and to avoid adding sensitive personal details.

-How we use and protect your data
+How We Use and Protect Your Data
 --------------------------------

 1. **Restricted access**: User data is accessed only by authorized UNIGE/GRID